Abstract

 Motivation

 As the Ethereum ecosystem grows, so does the demand for on-chain functionalities.
-The market encourages a desire for broader adoption and more complex systems, so there is a constant need for improved efficiency.
+The market encourages a desire for broader adoption through more complex systems and there is a constant need for improved efficiency.
 We have seen times where the market hype has driven an explosion of new standard token proposals.
 While each standard serves its purpose, most often requires more flexibility to manage interoperability with other standards.

 We recognize there is no “one size fits all” solution to solve the standardization and interoperability challenges.
-Most assets - Fungible, Non-Fungible, Digital Twins, Real-world Assets, DePin, etc - have multiple mechanisms for representing them as on-chain tokens using different standard interfaces.
+Most assets - Fungible, Non-Fungible, Digital Twins, Real-world Assets, DePin, etc - have multiple mechanisms for representing them as on-chain tokens through the use of different standard interfaces.
 However, for those assets to be exchanged, traded, or interacted with, protocols must implement compatibility with those standards before accessing and modifying the on-chain data.
 Moreover, the immutability of smart contracts plays a role in future-proofing their implementations by supporting new tokenization standards.
 A collaborative effort must be made to enable interaction between assets tokenized under different standards.
-The current ERC provides the tools for developing such On-chain Adapters.
+The current ERC provides the tools for developing such on-chain adapters.

-We aim to abstract the on-chain data handling from both the logical implementation and the ERC interfaces exposing the underlying data.
-This EIP proposes a series of interfaces for storing and accessing data on-chain, codifying the underlying assets as generic “Data Points” that may be associated with multiple interoperable and even concurrent ERC interfaces.
+We aim to abstract the on-chain data handling from the logical implementation and the ERC interfaces exposing the underlying data.
+The current ERC proposes a series of interfaces for storing and accessing data on-chain, codifying the underlying assets as generic “Data Points” that may be associated with multiple interoperable and even concurrent ERC interfaces.
 This proposal is designed to work by coexisting with previous and future token standards, providing a flexible, efficient, and coherent mechanism to manage asset interoperability.

 • Data Abstraction: We propose a standardized interface for enabling developers to separate the data storage code from the underlying token utility logic, reducing the need for supporting and implementing multiple inherited -and often clashing- interfaces to achieve asset compatibility.
 The data (and therefore the assets) can be stored independently of the logic that governs such data.